-The ovulatory phase is the shortest of all, lasting only lasts two to three days.
+The ovulatory phase is the shortest of all, lasting only two to three days.
 Estrogen is still rising and continues until the egg drops.
 The egg is released from the follicles into the fallopian tubes, where it waits to be fertilized.
 The egg will die off in 12–48 hours if left unfertilized.
 The continually rising estrogen helps keep spirits, motivation, and creativity high.

 Luteal – Autumn